dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 ## Testing

-From the karavi-topology root directory where the repo was cloned, the unit tests can be executed as follows:
+From the root directory where the repo was cloned, the unit tests can be executed as follows:

 ```console
 make test